gavinkendall/autoscreen/readme.txt

 By default, on the first run, Auto Screen Capture will create its own configuration file named "autoscreen.conf" in the same directory as where the "autoscreen.exe" binary is executed from.

+If you run into any issues with the application you can safely delete the "autoscreen.conf" file and try again.
+However, some issues may require you to remove the "!autoscreen" directory which is usually used to store the application's various XML files for its internal data system.

 The default configuration file looks like this ...
 =========================================== autoscreen.conf ===========================================
 # Auto Screen Capture Configuration File